HavenlyECO/pr/README.md

 dashboard with the top edges.
 Results are also saved to ``bet_log.jsonl`` and ``bet_recommendations.log``.

-To build datasets and retrain the models in one step (example years shown):
+To build the training dataset and retrain the models in one step (example years shown):

 ```bash
 python3 main.py --train --years 2018-2024
 ```

+This kicks off dataset creation followed by model training.

 The old subcommands remain available for advanced workflows but ``--run`` and ``--train`` are the recommended one-click options.